8 Tips to Better Manage Employee Time Off During the Holiday Season

 - Who is eligible for paid time-off benefits during the holidays?
 While you may offer some level of PTO to every employee, some may be eligible for more time than others during the holiday season.
 For example, part-time employees may only get a half day of PTO on a holiday whereas full-time employees get a full day of PTO.

 - How many consecutive days can an employee take off?
-To ensure you have enough staff to cover your business’s needs during the holiday season, you may need to impose a limit for the number of consecutive days employees can take off.
+To ensure you have enough staff to cover your business’s needs during the holiday season, you may need to impose a limit on the number of consecutive days employees can take off.

 2. Set a Deadline

+Once you’ve set up your holiday time off policy, set a deadline for when employees need to submit their time off requests.
 While you should allow some flexibility since many people don’t make concrete holiday plans months in advance, deadlines ultimately help you:

 - Plan ahead for your staffing needs